Arreborn/ruby-programming-language/README.md

 # SproutScript
+A full specification for SproutScript can be found in docs/SproutScript - specifikation.pdf (Swedish only).

 This document specifies the file(s) relevant for specific data structures in SproutScript.
 Please consider the current folder as root for these paths.
 These are listed in alphabetical order.

 ## cases/cases.rb